siddharthvp/mwn/README.md

 bot.rollback('Page title', 'user', additionalOptions);
 ```

-Upload a file from your PC to the wiki:
+Upload a file from your system to the wiki:
 ```js
 bot.upload('File title', '/path/to/file', 'comment', customParams);
 ```